rajeshcjain/Text_Summerization/README.md

 https://github.com/becxer/pointer-generator/

 There are modification which I did on it.So attaching the zip folder for that so that you guys can use it straight away.
 3).
-You need to download the retrained model from https://drive.google.com/file/d/0B7pQmm-OfDv7ZUhHZm9ZWEZidDg/view
+You need to download the pretrained model from https://drive.google.com/file/d/0B7pQmm-OfDv7ZUhHZm9ZWEZidDg/view

-Please remember there are 2 retrained models which are available …The above link has model which is based on tensor-flow 1.2.1..there are few deprecated api’s but it will work.
+Please remember there are 2 pretrained models which are available …The above link has model which is based on tensor-flow 1.2.1..there are few deprecated api’s but it will work.

 4).
 Download the finished_files from the below link https://drive.google.com/file/d/0BzQ6rtO2VN95a0c3TlZCWkl3aU0/view?usp=sharing